 Tax Invoice and receipts

+Camps with Underage Participants

-* Special permission from the C&S Department must be obtained for camps to have attendees under the age of 18.
-Contact the C&S Department for more information.
+If there are any attendees under the age of 18, special permission from the C&S department must be obtained.

+As stipulated in the C&S Regulations 7.6.h, at these camps

+All facilitators on the camp must obtain a Working with Children’s Check prior to the event

+Alcohol is not permitted

+The Risk Assessment must address Child Safety measures and strictly comply with UMSU’s Child Safety Policy

+Participant Information Forms from underage participants must be completed by the camper and their guardian in advance of the commencement of camp

 The Duty of Care as a Camp Facilitator

 Facilitators of camps assume a legally recognised duty of care over all attendees.
 In broad terms, the law of negligence states that if a person suffers injury as the result of the negligence of another, the negligent party may be liable for damages.